Authorised officer complaints management policy

 Independent Broad-based Anti-corruption Commission (IBAC): an anti-corruption body with responsibility for identifying and preventing serious corrupt conduct across the whole Victorian public sector, including members of Parliament, the judiciary and state and local government.

 Investigation: a formal inquiry undertaken by an investigator into a complaint.

 Investigator: the individual responsible for undertaking an investigation into a complaint.
 May be a departmental employee or an external consultant.

 Procedural fairness: principles that ensure a fair decision is reached by an objective decision maker.

-Protected disclosure: the term applied in the Protected Disclosure Act 2012 (the PD Act) to an allegation or disclosure of improper conduct by a public officer or the department that meets the Independent Broad-based Anti-corruption Commission of Victoria (IBAC) assessment requirements.
-The discloser is protected from reprisals by the PD Act.
+Public interest disclosure: the term applied in the Public Interest Disclosure Act 2012 (Vic) (PID Act) to an allegation or disclosure of improper conduct by a public officer or the department that meets the Independent Broad-based Anti-corruption Commission of Victoria (IBAC) assessment requirements.
+The discloser is protected from reprisals by the PID Act.